Kem975/Deep_Partial_Least_Squares/README.md

  - Then you use patrack::unbundle and patrack::restore to get the packages

 ## Source Code
-The repository contains one main file: main.R, that calls the functions in other files.
+The repository contains one main file: main.R, that calls functions in other files.

 ## Data
 The factor data has been collected from a financial data vendor and santized to avoid violation of data licensing agreement and non-commercial utility.
 The data, for non-commercial use only, can be downloaded from: https://www.dropbox.com/s/4o86a3p2n7kawst/ScaledData.RData?dl=0